 At the bottom of the Image Server Publish page, on the left side, click Save.

 In the lower-right corner, select Close.

-If you dropped an image into the Panoramic Media component in your WCM and the component placeholder collapsed, you may want to troubleshoot the following:
+If you dropped an image into the Panoramic Media component in your WCM and the component placeholder collapsed, troubleshoot the following:

-If you experience a 403 Forbidden error, it may have been caused by the requested image size being too large.
+If you experience a 403 Forbidden error, it could be caused by the requested image size being too large.
 Review the Reply Image Size Limit settings in Configuring Dynamic Media Classic.

 For an “Invalid lock” on the asset or “Parsing error” displayed on the page, check Request Obfuscation Mode and Request Locking Mode to ensure they are disabled.

 For a tainted canvas error, set up a Rule Set Definition File Path and Invalidate CTN for the previous requests for the image asset.

-If image quality becomes very low after an image request with sizing above the supported limit, check that the JPEG Encoding Attributes > Quality setting is not empty.
+If image quality becomes low after an image request with sizing above the supported limit, check that the JPEG Encoding Attributes > Quality setting is not empty.
 A typical setting for the Quality field is

 95. You can find the setting on the Image Server Publish page.
 To access the page, see Configuring Dynamic Media Classic.